JuliGarc91/Just-a-Regular-Flower-Shop/README.md

 Open up the repository in VSCode or any text editor with node.js to be able to use the following commands and perform various actions.

 ## Botanic Shop Application Usage
+Please use double quotes when entering the names of plants with spaces in their names.
+For example:

 ```bash
 npm run donatePlant "New Mexico Raspberry" pink